 Pumpkins, costumes and candy.
-Halloween is a fun time of year for kids of all ages, but as you gear up for your baby or toddler’s first Halloween, keep these safety tips in mind to keep everyone happy and ready for
+Halloween is a fun time of year for kids of all ages, but as you gear up for your baby or toddler’s first Halloween, keep these safety tips in mind to keep everyone happy and ready for trick-or-treating.

 When your family sits down to do the pumpkin carving, never allow kids to handle sharp objects.
 The carving should be done by adults only.
 Traditionally jack-o-lanterns were lit with candles.
 Consider using an LED light or glow stick to light your pumpkins on Halloween to keep both your own children and your visiting trick-or-treaters safe.
 If you do use a candle, keep the pumpkin out of reach of curious little ones.